mathiasrw/rexreplace/README.md

 ### Not a priority
-- Speed.
-Obviously, speed is important, but to what extent does a 0,29-second command really satisfy the user compared to a 294-millisecond command?
+- Speed. well... obviously, speed is important, but to what extent does a 29 millisecond command really satisfy the user compared to a 294 millisecond command?
 See _test->speed_ for more info.

 ```bash
 > time cat README.md | sed 's/a/x/g'  > /dev/null